GaussBackyard/RNAStructureIdentifier/README.md

 ## Quick Start

-We provide a quick tutorial .nb to demonstrate functions by examples.
+We provide a quick tutorial (tutorial.nb) to demonstrate functions by examples.

 ## References